 After a bench trial on the merits, the Court commented that the case is a "saga of missteps taken by two of America's largest and most respected entities and which it is sad to say can only be characterized as having happened through a combination of fraud and greed."
 Merrill Lynch & Co., Inc. v.
 Allegheny Energy, Inc., 2005 WL 1663265 (S.D.N.Y.
 2005).
-The Court found that Merrill Lynch had unknowingly provided false and misleading information during the course of a four-month \$6 million due diligence process conducted for Allegheny was never in the dark about "the incredible difficulty in nailing down any sort of concrete value" for a key asset and had received corrected financial data as the asset purchase agreement was being finally negotiated and before it was signed.
+The Court found that Merrill Lynch had unknowingly provided false and misleading information during the course of a four-month \$6 million due diligence process conducted for Allegheny by a team of "revered" accounting, legal and investment banking firms, but that Allegheny was never in the dark about "the incredible difficulty in nailing down any sort of concrete value" for a key asset and had received corrected financial data as the asset purchase agreement was being finally negotiated and before it was signed.
 The Court concluded that there was no proof the Merrill Lynch provided "financial material was not prepared in good faith or that it is not basically accurate."
 In holding against Allegheny on its breach of warranty and fraudulent inducement claims, the Court wrote: